 Hash Functions and Values

 Everything stored or processed in a computer is digital, meaning it's ultimately a sequence of 1s and 0s, called bits.
 A movie on a DVD, for example, might have 40 billion bits.
 You can input the 40 billion 1s and 0s into a formula called a hash function and it will instantly compute a 64-character result that is unique to that input.
 It's like a "digital fingerprint" of the movie.
 Each time you run the same 40 billion bits into the hash function in the same order, it will always give the same result.
 Whether your digital data has 1,000 bits or 100,0000 bits, you always get a 64-character result that uniquely identifies the data.

-Public/private keys are typically used to secure a cryptographic wallet, with the private key as the wallet’s password.
+Public/private keys are typically used to secure a cryptographic wallet, with the private key as the wallet's password.
 Since many public keys can be created for the same private key, the address used for each new transaction is typically based on a new public key created for that transaction.
-Public/private key pairs are also the reason why you can publicly post the destination address of a cryptocurrency transaction without worrying that the coins will be stolen by a bad actor.
+Public/private key pairs are also the reason why you can publicly post the destination address of a cryptocurrency transaction without worrying that a bad actor will steal the coins.